-Default Static Options Static, DHCP, DHCP/BOOTP, BOOTP Description This field determines how the NPort's IP address will be assigned.
+Default Static Options Static, DHCP Description This field determines how the NPort's IP address will be assigned.
 Static: IP address, netmask, and gateway are user-defined.
 DHCP: IP address, netmask, gateway, DNS, and time server are assigned by the DHCP server.
-DHCP/BOOTP: IP address, netmask, gateway, DNS, and time server are assigned by the DHCP server.
-An IP address is assigned by the BOOTP server if the DHCP server does not respond.
-BOOTP: An IP address is assigned by the BOOTP server.